 3D printing in space: The next revolution?

-3D printing is very useful for aerospace applications on many aspects.
-Indeed, it could become a major asset for space travels in the future.
-On Earth, research is already evolving quite fast.
-Step by step, researchers are also finding different applications to this cutting-edge technology in space.
-3D printed parts are sent to space, but some technologies, able to 3D print directly in microgravity or in the vacuum of space are also developed.
-Additive manufacturing in space is a real challenge, it requires new technologies and resistant materials.
+3D printing is beneficial for aerospace applications in many aspects.
+Indeed, it could become a significant asset for space travels in the future.
+On earth, research is already evolving quite fast.
+Step by step, researchers are also finding different applications for this cutting-edge technology in space.
+3D printed parts are sent to space, but some technologies, able to 3D print directly in microgravity or in the vacuum of space, are also developed.
+Additive manufacturing in space is a real challenge.
+It requires new technologies and resistant materials.

-In this blog post we are going to see what it is actually possible to do in space today.
-We’ll see the different challenges of 3D printing in space regarding the conditions, the machines and the materials.
+This blog post will show us what it can do in space today.
+We’ll see the different challenges of 3D printing in space regarding the conditions, the machines, and the materials.
 You’ll learn about the last experiments and the most promising technologies developed in this sector.
 Finally, we’ll give you a sneak peek of the future of 3D printing in space, with some impressive projects that could emerge in the upcoming years.

 The challenges of 3D printing in space

-Why is it interesting to 3D print in space?
+Why is it attractive to 3D print in space?

 First of all, why should we use additive manufacturing in space?
-Just for research and experimentations?
-Actually, additive manufacturing is very interesting when it comes to the aerospace field.
-3D printing directly in space could be an amazing opportunity.
+Just for research and experimentation?
+Additive manufacturing is exciting when it comes to the aerospace field.
+3D printing directly in space could be a fantastic opportunity.

-There are two different axis of applications, two different kind of benefits with this technology: 3D printing inside of the station and 3D printing outside of the station.
-Inside of the station, it will help significantly the astronauts in their daily life in orbits during space explorations.
+There are two different axes of applications and two benefits of this technology: 3D printing inside and 3D printing outside the station.
+Inside of the station, it will help the astronauts significantly in their daily life in orbits during space explorations.
 For example, when something is broken, and they need to replace a part, it can be long and expensive to send them what they need.
 They could simply 3D print it.
 It is the same thing if a tool is missing.
-It would be so much easier and time-saving if they could just 3D print their screwdriver when they need it!
+It would be much easier and time-saving if they could 3D print their screwdriver when needed!

-Regarding the additive technology outside of the station, it could also simplify logistics.
-A 3D printer working in orbit would allow to create satellite structures.
+The additive technology outside of the station could also simplify logistics.
+A 3D printer working in orbit would allow for the creation of satellite structures.
 These machines could be integrated inside nanosatellites.
-Pascal Martinelli, professor at the IUT of Cachan and working on additive manufacturing and nanosatellites projects, explained to us “Additive manufacturing will help the crew during their space missions.
-Big structures are quite difficult to stock onboard, and to put in orbit.
-That’s why 3D printing is the good solution.
-Nanosatellites could allow to 3D print structures directly in space. ”
+Pascal Martinelli, professor at the IUT of Cachan and working on additive manufacturing and nanosatellites projects, explained, “Additive manufacturing will help the crew during their space missions.
+Big structures are quite difficult to stock on board and to put in orbit.
+That’s why 3D printing is a good solution.
+Nanosatellites could allow 3D print structures directly in space. ”

 Nanosatellites, as you can guess by their names, are smaller than traditional satellites.
-Thanks to their cubic shape, they don’t take much space inside of a rocket.
-They offer many possibilities, and one of them is actually to create 3D printed objects in space.
+Thanks to their cubic shape, they don’t take much space inside a rocket.
+They offer many possibilities, one of which is to create 3D printed objects in space.

 Why is it such a challenge to 3D print in orbit?

 Additive manufacturing in space can’t use the same process as additive manufacturing on earth.
-It is just impossible to use a traditional 3D printer with zero gravity, the machine has to work in a totally different environment.
-The first thing is, when 3D printing in space, the part has absolutely no support, it’s not possible to put down the part on the build tray.
+It is just impossible to use a traditional 3D printer with zero gravity.
+The machine has to work in a different environment.
+The first thing is, when 3D printing in space, the part has no support, and it’s impossible to put down the part on the build tray.
 The machine has to shape the part literally in the vacuum of space.

-The printing technology in orbit is a complete different experience.
-The printing material and the machine that is used have to be more resistant, with different characteristics to last a long time.
-A 3D printed part, whatever its use and even if it is printed on Earth, has to be quite resistant to evolve in space conditions.
-Thus, the printing material really matters.
+The printing technology in orbit is an entirely different experience.
+The printing material and the machine used to have to be more resistant, with other characteristics to last a long time.
+A 3D printed part, whatever its use and even if it is published on earth, must be resistant to evolve in space conditions.
+Thus, the printing material matters.

 Current experiments regarding off-Earth manufacturing